TheHelloWorldWriter/n-chars-editor/README.md

 ## Want to See More?

-I'm The Hello World Writer, and I'm passionate about creating simple, useful, and educational open-source projects like this one.
+I'm [The Hello World Writer](https://www.thehelloworldwriter.com/), and I'm passionate about creating simple open-source projects like this one while exploring, playing, experimenting, and learning.
 I have many more "Hello World" apps and programs that I've created over the years and would love to polish and release to the world.

 To help me dedicate more time to this, you can support me by checking out the apps I've published under [Tecdrop](https://www.tecdrop.com/), a brand I founded for my mobile applications.
 I offer a couple of Pro apps to customize your phone's wallpaper.
 You can set a perfect, battery-saving pitch-black screen—or explore hundreds of alternatives, from shades of gray to unique, AI-crafted wallpapers.
 You can also set any solid color imaginable or browse a curated collection of thousands of named colors, featuring everything from historical tones and sophisticated shades to essential basics.